 We say, it’s best to choose the route you’re most comfortable with and then plan the finances for it.
 If you feel ready in your relationship to apply for a home together and your finances allow it, go for it!

-Don’t forget to also talk through some important financial considerations on purchasing a home as an unmarried couple, such as deciding who contributes what to the household, the percentage of CPF funds each person is contributing to the down payment/mortgage repayments of the flat, as well as who the legal owner of the home should be.
-If left unsorted, these issues could potentially lead to conflict and possible legal implications should the relationship sour over time.
+Don’t forget to also talk through some important financial considerations on purchasing a home as an unmarried couple, such as deciding who contributes what to the household, the percentage of CPF funds each person is contributing to the downpayment/mortgage repayments of the flat, and who the legal owner of the home should be.
+If left unsorted, these issues could potentially lead to conflict and possible legal implications, should the relationship sour over time.

 If you feel pressured and think you want to wait it out, that’s okay.
 You can always seek alternative arrangements while waiting for the right time.

 Here’s wishing you and your partner or spouse all the best in your journey towards owning a new home!
-If you would like more guidance – whether it is to work out what property you can afford, compare mortgage rates, or simply seek specific advice for your unique situation – our home loan advisors are ready to help.Chat with us on Whatsapp Fill up an online form
+If you would like more guidance, whether it is to work out what property you can afford, compare mortgage rates, or simply seek specific advice for your unique situation, our friendly Mortgage Experts are ready to help.Chat with us on Whatsapp Fill up an online form